refinedev/refine/.changeset/fluffy-beers-drive.md

 ---

 feat: pass `dataProviderName` to `liveProvider.subscribe` method.
-From now on, you can use the `dataProviderName` to distinguish between different data providers.
+From now on, you can use `dataProviderName` to distinguish between different data providers in live provider.

 [Refer to documentation for more info about multiple data providers ->](https://refine.dev/docs/api-reference/core/providers/data-provider/#multiple-data-providers)